-Pursuant to a cooperative agreement with CalFire and ODF, the Renewal Corporation will construct five permanent dry hydrants located at or near road crossings of large tributaries to provide additional water sources.
+Pursuant to the MOUs with CalFire and ODF, the Renewal Corporation will construct five permanent dry hydrants located at or near road crossings of large tributaries and on the mainstem Klamath River to provide additional water sources.
 The Renewal Corporation has designed these hydrants and includes the specifications in the DDP.

 Dry hydrants provide a simple and reliable water supply for ground-based firefighting crews to fill fire engines and water tenders.
 Dry hydrants are passive, unpressurized water supply systems with a screened intake placed in the channel above the channel bed in a location of satisfactory water depth (during dry conditions), flow rate, and channel stability.
 Dry hydrants have an above-ground fire hose connection to which truck-mounted pumps can be connected.
 Dry hydrants are commonly used as water supply for fighting fires in rural areas.
-The Renewal Corporation will design and construct five permanent dry hydrants located at or near road crossings of large tributaries to provide additional water sources (Figure 9; Table 6-2).
+The Renewal Corporation has designed and will construct five permanent dry hydrants to provide additional water sources (Figure 9; Table 6-2).
 This measure will be implemented as part of the road and bridge improvements associated with construction and dam removal.
 Long-term maintenance of the hydrants will be the responsibility of CalFire and ODF.

 The addition of dry hydrants will add water access to ground-crews that is currently not available around the reservoirs.
 The dry hydrant network (as an addition to the boat launches and existing hydrant system) will reduce fire suppression responses times and allow for more aggressive responses as tanker refill and rotation times are reduced.
-The dry hydrants will be placed at or near bridge crossings over larger tributaries with perennial flow with minimum flow rates of several cfs or greater.
-The Iron Gate dry hydrants will be along Iron Gate Lake / Copco Road at Jenny and Fall creeks (Figure 12).
-The Copco Lake hydrants will be along Copco Road at Beaver Creek and along Ager-Beswick Road at Deer Creek (Figure 13).
+The dry hydrants will be placed at or near bridge crossings over larger tributaries with perennial flow with minimum flow rates of several cfs or greater and on the mainstem Klamath River.
+The dry hydrants in California will be along Iron Gate Lake / Copco Road at the Iron Gate Fire Access Boat Ramp, Jenny Creek, Fall Creek Confluence Fire Access Boat Ramp, and Fall Creek (Figure 12).
 The J.C.
 Boyle dry hydrant will be located at the Pioneer Park West boat launch to provide more rapid drafting at that location than the boat launch (Figure 14).
-For convenient, dependable, permanent, and rapid access, the hose connections will be placed, were feasible, on the bridges that are scheduled to be built across each tributary as part of Proposed Action construction measures.
+For convenient, dependable, permanent, and rapid access, the hose connections will be placed, were feasible, on bridges.
 Bridges and crossings are desirable given the increased certainty of access to water post-removal and the ability to utilize the structure for mounting the dry hydrant pipe and hose connection.

-As specified in a cooperative agreement with CalFire and ODF, the Renewal Corporation will complete the design, permitting, and construction of the dry hydrants in compliance with NFPA standards (NFPA, 2017b) and will continue to consult with agency fire personnel during the design phase.
+As specified in the MOUs with CalFire and ODF, the Renewal Corporation will complete the design, permitting, and construction of the dry hydrants in compliance with NFPA standards (NFPA, 2017b) and will continue to consult with agency fire personnel during the design phase.
 Unless advised otherwise by fire agencies, the location, design, and materials will follow the standards of NFPA 1142 (NFPA, 2017b).
 The dry hydrants will be designed to provide a minimum flow of 1000 gpm (2.2 cfs) (NFPA, 2017b), which is a fraction of the low flow discharges of the perennial tributaries selected for the hydrants.
 The screened intakes will be placed in portions of each tributary with the required 1 Ft of flow depth below and 2 Ft above (NFPA, 2017b).
 The intake locations will be placed upstream of the crossings to reduce the vertical height that water must be raised during drafting (lift) to less than 10 Ft, unless an alternate maximum lift value is specified by firefighting groups.
 The hose connection fitting provided at the dry hydrant must be compatible with the local and agency pump equipment and conform to the NFPA 1963 standards (NFPA, 2019b).